 - Blend the reserved chickpeas very smooth.
 Smoother the paste, the curry will turn out creamier.

 - Since we are blending fresh whole spices, you only need less quantity than using the store-bought or even homemade spice mix.
-(The ground spices tend to lose their flavors over time.)
+(Ground spices tend to lose their flavors over time.)

 - Want even more flavor?
 Try making this easy curry paste in advance and add a heaped tablespoon when you’re blending the onions and spices.

 If you forget to soak dry chickpeas for chana masala, there’s a way to soften chana quickly.
 For 1 cup of chana, boil 4 cups of water and soak chana in it for 1 hour in a closed container.
 It softens quicker if soaked in a sealed container, pressure cooker or instant pot.